cctechsolutions/Original_projects/capstone/README.md

 <img src="./additional_files/images/priscilla-du-preez-YVssGmsSFhE-unsplash.jpg" width='700'>

 *Companies who understand their customers and their behavior have an advantage over their competitors.
 These understandings help companies know what messages will resonate with them and how to attract and retain these customers.
 Insights into customers and purchase behavior can also help companies know how to attract certain types of customers and increase certain types of purchase behavior.
-As of 2022, e-commerce accounts for nearly 19% of all purchases, and this is expected to continue increasing over the next few years.
-Our client, a grocery store chain, wants to use these types of insights to increase online purchases from their customers.*
+As of 2022, e-commerce accounts for nearly 19% of all purchases, and this is expected to continue increasing over the next few years.[^1]  Our client, a grocery store chain, wants to use these types of insights to increase online purchases from their customers.*

 # Method